julian3rd/chromosomal-mutations-auditory-latency/data/README-DATA.md

 This is the original child dataset used.
-Reduction of the dataset to the population used prior to publication is performed within R via the main analysis script.
+Reduction of the dataset to the population used prior to publication is performed within R via the main analysis script. *.rda file is from the original analyses.